rosshpayne/ODTM/README.md

 * The DOM architecture:

-The two main server componetns are:
+The two server components are:

         + DOM-server  -  single database instance which contains the DOM repository, all your code and initiates all operations.
+                         (In the code base this is referred as the MAIN server)
         + DOM-clients -  one client for each database instance that runs an operation.
 Requires a DOM-client schema.
                          The DOM-server will install all code on the client during each operation run as part of its initialisation.